CharlesFauman/elixir-practice/README.md

 `mix format` | format elixir code in a standardized way

+`mix new path/to/new/project` | start a new project

 `livebook server --home $(pwd)/notebooks --data-path $(pwd)/notebooks` | starts local livebook at this directory